ADA Compliance & Website Accessibility:

-Our SEO Company is currently the only Internet Marking company that are members of the W3C and our CEO Garry Grant is presently on the WCAG working group.
-SEO Inc is now working with the W3C in creating the new guidelines for WCAG 2.2.
-If you have an ADA compliance issue or have had a demand letter or served with a potential lawsuit, we are here to help.
-Please contact our company here.
-You can also use the following email for a quick response [email protected]
+SEO Inc is currently the only Internet Marketing company that is a member of the W3C, with CEO Garry Grant serving on the WCAG working group.
+The company is also collaborating with the W3C to develop guidelines for WCAG 2.2.
+If you face ADA compliance issues or have received a demand letter or potential lawsuit, SEO Inc is here to help.
+Contact them here or email email@example.com for a prompt response.

-Did you know that 25% of the adults in the U.S., and 40% over age 65, have a disability?
-2015 National Federation for the Blind data shows that more than 7 million adults are affected by some form of vision impairment such as blindness, low vision, and colorblindness.
-More than 15% of adults in America report hearing difficulties, and two to three children out of every 1,000 are born with a detectable level of hearing loss in one or both ears.
-1 in 68 children are on the autism spectrum, and between 15 to 20% of people are affected by a language-based learning disability, like dyslexia.
-And this doesn’t necessarily consider those with disabilities that affect motor function that makes things like moving and clicking a mouse or typing on a keyboard difficult to impossible.
+Did you know that 25% of US adults and 40% of those over 65 have a disability?
+According to 2015 data from the National Federation for the Blind, over 7 million adults experience vision impairment, including blindness, low vision, and color blindness.
+More than 15% of American adults report hearing difficulties, and 2-3 out of every 1,000 children are born with detectable hearing loss in one or both ears.
+Additionally, 1 in 68 children is on the autism spectrum, and 15-20% of people experience language-based learning disabilities, such as dyslexia.
+These figures do not necessarily account for those with motor function disabilities that make tasks like using a mouse or typing on a keyboard challenging.

-The main reason for this is a lack of legal consensus as to which websites fall under the Department of Justice and ADA jurisdiction.
-Sites are generally considered in this category if they are considered a “place of public accommodation” which is an extension of a physical location.
-But, different courts have differing interpretations of the law and what validates claims of victims of discrimination.
+Approximately 5,000 ADA lawsuits were filed in federal court in the first half of 2018, marking a 30% increase from 2017.
+In 2022 there were well over 10,000.
+The main reason is the absence of legal consensus regarding which websites fall under the Department of Justice and ADA jurisdiction.
+Websites are typically considered within this category if they are deemed a “place of public accommodation” or an extension of a physical location.
+However, courts differ in their interpretations of the law and the legitimacy of discrimination claims.

-Brand reputation is everything these days – and with social media making it easier for people to share both positive and negative experiences with their friends and family, you don’t want to be on the receiving end of any negative press.
-You may have to invest even more money into a public relations firm to do damage control if you are party to an ADA compliance lawsuit.
-90% of consumers read online reviews before visiting your website, and 67.7% of purchasing decisions are affected by online reviews.
+Reputation is crucial in today’s interconnected world.
+With social media making it easy for people to share both positive and negative experiences, you want to avoid receiving any adverse publicity.
+If you become involved in an ADA compliance lawsuit, you may need to invest additional resources in a public relations firm for damage control.
+According to research, 90% of consumers read online reviews before visiting a website, and 67.7% of purchasing decisions are influenced by these reviews.

-If you’re not sure about your website’s current accessibility, there are several tools you can use to check it.
-And if you need to know what to do to make sure your site is compliant, you can read this blog post where I lay it all out for you.
-And most importantly, if you need assistance with any of this, you can reach out to the team here at SEO Inc. for a free consultation.
+To determine your website’s current accessibility, several tools can help you assess it.
+If you need guidance on making your site compliant, you can refer to this blog post, which provides comprehensive information.
+Most importantly, if you require assistance with any of these aspects, the team at SEO Inc. is available for a free consultation.